SafeExamBrowser/seb-server/docs/monitoring.rst

 **Instructions**

-Instructions are actions applied to one or more SEB client connections that also can apply a signal to a active SEB Client connection to instruct the SEB client to do a particular action on client side.
-In the monitoring view you can select one ore more list entries with usual list (multi)selection by holding Ctrl or Shift key plus right mouse click(s).
+Instructions are actions applied to one or more SEB client connections that also can apply a signal to an active SEB Client connection to instruct the SEB client to do a particular action on client side.
+In the monitoring view you can select one or more list entries with usual list (multi)selection by holding Ctrl or Shift key plus right mouse click(s).
 Currently there are two instructions.

 - **Quit SEB Client** Sends a quit instruction to the SEB Client to quit the session.
 This can be applied to all active SEB client connection with the "Quit all SEB Clients" action from the right action pane or to all selected SEB client connections with the "Quit Selected SEB Clients" action.